 If your precautions have failed, and information has been disclosed, consider whether steps can be taken to avoid serious harm.
 Can you retrieve the information from its unauthorised possessor?
 Can you contact the possessor and ask for them to return the information?
 Can you destroy the contents of the information before harm will occur?
 If not, or if you believe copies have been made, you may be required to report the disclosure to the concerned parties and the OAIC.
 Failure to report an eligible data breach where required to by the legislation is deemed to be an interference with the privacy of the individual concerned, and serious or repeated interferences with the privacy of an individual may attract a civil penalty of up to $420,000.

 Meridian Lawyers regularly provides advice to clients on privacy issues and particularly on the operation and effect of the Mandatory Data Breach Notification Scheme.
-This article was written by Principal Kellie Dell’Oro and Solicitor Jeremy Smith.
+This article was written by Principal Kellie Dell’Oro and Associate Jeremy Smith.
 Please contact us if you have any questions or for further information.

 Disclaimer: This information is current as of July 2020.
 This article does not constitute legal advice and does not give rise to any solicitor/client relationship between Meridian Lawyers and the reader.
 Professional legal advice should be sought before acting or relying upon the content of this article.